-- " Uses condoms incorrectly or not at all. - " Multiple partners.
+- " Uses condoms incorrectly or not at all. - " Trades sex for alcohol, drugs, or a place to stay.

+" Multiple partners.

-- " Sex while drunk or high. - " History of STI.
+" Sex while drunk or high

-Review the Nunavut Syphilis Protocol (Communicable Disease Manual, Section 6.4).
+Review the Nunavut Syphilis Protocol (see Communicable Disease Binder, Section 6).
 Areas to pay particular attention to are:

-" Diagnosis (Diagnosing and staging syphilis is complicated and relies on a combination of history, signs, symptoms, and lab tests.
-Consult with your Regional Communicable Disease Coordinator if you have questions.)

-Treatment (Treatment varies with syphilis stage.
-The recommended drug for syphilis treatment is long-" acting benzathine penicillin G (Bicillin-LA).
-Do not confuse it with short-acting benzyl penicillin (penicillin G sodium), which is not adequate for treating syphilis.)

-Serology monitoring (Confirmed cases require regular follow-up for 12-24 months, depending " on the stage of syphilis.
-Consult the Nunavut Syphilis Protocol for details.)

-Treatment of contacts (Contacts of a confirmed case should be tested and receive empiric

-" treatment without waiting for their test results.
-Contacts may be required for the past three to 12 months, depending on the stage of syphilis.)

-Treatment of pregnant women (Consult the Nunavut Syphilis Protocol and your Regional

-" Communicable Disease Coordinator.)
+- Diagnosis (Diagnosing syphilis can be complicated.
+Consult with your Regional Communicable Disease Coordinator if you have questions.) - " Treatment (The recommended drug for syphilis treatment is long-acting benzathine penicillin G (Bicillin-LA).
+Do not confuse it with short-acting benzylpenicillin (penicillin G sodium), which is not adequate for treating syphilis.) - " Serology monitoring (Confirmed cases require regular follow-up for 12-24 months, depending on the stage of syphilis.
+Consult the Nunavut Syphilis Protocol for details.) - " Treatment of contacts (Contacts of a confirmed case should be tested and receive empiric treatment without waiting for their test results.
+Contacts may be required for the past three to 12 months, depending on the stage of syphilis.) - " Treatment of pregnant women (Consult the Nunavut Syphilis Protocol and your Regional Communicable Disease Coordinator.)